osbm/terraria-world-rs/README.md

     - 2.1: Has red wire
     - 2.2: Has blue wire
     - 2.3: Has green wire
-    - 2.4: For block shape calculation
+    - 2.4: Used for block shape calculation
-    - 2.5: For block shape calculation
+    - 2.5: Used for block shape calculation
-    - 2.6: For block shape calculation
+    - 2.6: Used for block shape calculation
-    - 2.7:
+    - 2.7: ????
 - Flag Byte 3
     - 3.0: Has Flag Byte 4
     - 3.1: Has yellow wire